tomwhartung/jmws_idMyGadget_for_joomla/README.md

 To run the Gadget Detectors, load this file into your browser:
 * gadget_detectors/gadget_detectors.php

-The parent idMyProject contains more demo code so there's really no reason to do this, but you can, if you want.
+The parent IdMyProject&copy; contains more demo code so there's really no reason to do this, but you can, if you want.

 ## Next Steps:

-Before you can use idMyGadget to identify devices, you should install, and if necessary initialize, one of the "real" supported device detectors, mobile_detect or tera_wurfl.
+Before you can use IdMyGadget&copy; to identify devices, you should install, and if necessary initialize, one of the "real" supported device detectors, mobile_detect or tera_wurfl.
 (The detect_mobile_browsers detector does not require installation, but it only identifies phones, so using one of the others is recommended.)

 ## Conclusion

-It is essential to realize that this repo only provides a bridge between:
+It is essential to realize that the purpose of this repo is to **provide a bridge between:**

 * one of the device detectors listed above and
 * one of the joomla templates listed above

-Additionally, you will need to refer to the original idMyGadget repo, because much of the information there is not duplicated here.
+Additionally, you will want to **refer to the original IdMyGadget&copy; repo, because much of the information there is not duplicated here.**

 For information about the IdMyGadget Device Detection Adapter API&copy;, see the [About-IdMyGadget.md file in this directory](https://github.com/tomwhartung/jmws_idMyGadget_for_joomla/blob/master/ABOUT-IdMyGadget.md).